uowuo/abaddon/README.md

 .dnd - Applied to status indicators when the associated user is on do not disturb
 .offline - Applied to status indicators when the associated user is offline

-.typing-indicator - The typing indicator
+.typing-indicator - The typing indicator (also used for replies)

 Used in reorderable list implementation:
 .drag-icon